api3dao/old-api3-docs/docs/airnode/next/grp-developers/guides/smart-contracts-platform/self-serve-integration.md

 If your chain has a customized flow for deploying contracts, you can find the bytecodes of the compiled contracts in the `artifacts/` directory.

-Note that you will need to deploy both [Airnode.sol](../../../reference/concepts/general-structure.md#airnoderrp-sol) and [Convenience.sol](../../../reference/concepts/general-structure.md#convenience-sol).

 ## Part 2: Make a test call

 After completing Part 1, you must have two contract addresses, one for `Airnode.sol` and one for `Convenience.sol`.